Law and truth can be twisted|

 above.
 We should pay our taxes conscientiously without trying to get out of paying what we truly owe, because the Lord hates dishonest gain (Jeremiah 22:13-17; Habukkuk 2:6; Psalm 119:36; Ezekiel 22:13-14; 1 Timothy 3:8; Titus 1:7, 1:10-11; 1 Peter 5:2)

 .
-So when you do tax returns, don't take tax deductions you are not eligible for or exaggerate them to reduce your taxes.
+So when you do tax returns, don't take tax deductions you are not eligible for or exaggerate them to reduce your taxes, though, it is fine to take valid deductions or not to maximize your tax return.

 in the temple tax story of Matthew 17, the reason Jesus wants to pay the